JoshuaThadi/Web-Development/README.md

 <img width="100%" src="https://github.com/JoshuaThadi/Artificial-Intelligence/raw/main/assets/deepseek-botimg.png">

 This mini project is a simple web-based chatbot interface that utilizes an external API to generate intelligent responses based on user input.
 The project is built using HTML, CSS, and JavaScript, allowing users to enter a prompt or question and receive real-time answers.

+⚠️ **Note:** If the chatbot is not responding, the API key might be expired or invalid.

 <a href="https://github.com/JoshuaThadi/Artificial-Intelligence/tree/main/Artifical%20Inteligence%20Projects/AI%20ChatBot/DeepSeek%20Bot" target="_blank">
   <img src="https://img.shields.io/badge/GitHub-DeepSeek%20Bot-1E90FF?style=for-the-badge&logo=github&logoColor=ECEFF4&labelColor=3B4252" alt="DeepSeek Bot GitHub Badge"></a>